hantswilliams/HHA_504_2023/WK4/assignment4b-selfmanaged.md

 - Create a new GitHub repository named `flask_4_databases_mysql_vm` in your GitHub account.
 - Feel free to re-use parts of your code from prior assignments where necessary
 - Prepare your GitHub repository:
-  - Your Python scripts and Jupyter notebooks detailing your MySQL setup, connection pooling implementation, and database migration strategy.
+  - Your Python scripts and Jupyter notebooks detailing your MySQL setup
-  - Screenshots or videos showcasing the working application, especially during the traffic simulation, post-migration, and any documented errors.
+  - Screenshots or videos showcasing the working application, and any documented errors.
   - A detailed README.md file, outlining:
     - The VM and MySQL setup process.
     - The rationale behind your database schema.
-    - Your experience and findings from the connection pooling exercise.
     - Steps and challenges from the database migration process.
     - Documented code errors and your troubleshooting attempts.
     - Any other relevant documentation or instructions.
 - Share the link to your repository as your assignment submission.
 - Ensure your repository is public so that it's accessible for review.

 **Tip**: Security is paramount!
 Make sure your MySQL instance is properly secured, and never expose sensitive credentials or data.
+You should be using a .env file that stores your credentials *and is not committed to GitHub*.